QIICR/dcmqi-faq/README.md

 ### [Ask a new Question](https://github.com/qiicr/dcmqi-faq/issues/new)
 _Please search first!_

+Please use a short descriptive title for your question, and describe the details in the text field, if necessary.

 We mark questions which have been answered as 'answered': if you would like to help answer questions, you can use [this search](https://github.com/qiicr/dcmqi-faq/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+-label%3Aanswered)